 Most companies we talk to are drowning in content.
 They have hundreds or thousands or tens of thousands of documents stored all over the place.
 A lot of it is out-of-date or flat-out wrong.
 Even if you just include the good stuff, there is far too much of it.
 It’s tempting to throw in anything that looks good.
 But that’s how you get a kitchen-sink playbook, putting reps right back where they were before — “I know it’s probably in there somewhere, but I don’t have time to find it.”
 When reps are in the middle of a tough selling conversation, the last thing they want to do is to dig through piles of content that might be relevant.
 A great playbook has been edited down to just those top items that are proven.
 And you have to keep the content fresh — when a new product is released, or a new competitor is hitting you in the market, you need to get the right information into the hands of the reps on the front lines immediately.

 4. Pair It With A Sales Content Management

 If you’ve got a highly targeted and curated playbook, you’ve honed it down to the essentials.
 But during the sales process, that’s not going to handle every situation.
 With the vast array of online information available, customers will come up with all kinds of tough questions that reps need to answer.
-Most people don’t need that performance study of how the product functions under heavy load … but the customer who needs it, needs it badly.
-What makes it possible to streamline your playbook down to the core, is that the rep who needs something that isn’t in the playbook can find it.
-Fast.
-So you have to combine your playbook with sales content management where they can go and get everything else that they might need.
+Most people don’t need that performance study of how the product functions under heavy load, but the customer who needs it needs it badly.
+So, you have to combine your playbook with sales content management where sellers can go and get everything else that they might need.
 That platform should offer great search, powerful browsing tools, and should be easily customized for the seller’s role.

 5. Put Content Where the Reps Live